 With a significant number of competitive applications for the funding, GoMedia has once again demonstrated its trusted capability to deliver leading accessibility and digital solutions to the rail industry, leading two projects and providing significant support to a third, out of only 30 high profile projects awarded.

-The first initiative, Hearing Enhanced Audio Relay (HEAR) aims to improve accessibility for hearing-impaired passengers on trains, through personal onboard announcements.
+The first initiative, Hearing Enhanced Audio Relay (HEAR) aims to improve accessibility for passengers with hearing loss on trains, through personal onboard announcements.
 This solution is widely supported by the UK’s train operators.
 When connected to the onboard Wi-Fi, these notifications can be heard or read via an app installed on users’ personal devices, keeping them updated with the journey information they need, in a format that they need.
 Project HEAR is set to begin live trials on Transport for Wales services in Q1 2022.

-Visually Impaired Navigation (VIN) improves accessibility in busy station environments for partially-sighted and blind passengers by using technology powered by GoMedia’s real-time information capabilities.
+GoMedia’s accessibility solution, Visor, improves accessibility in busy station environments for partially-sighted and blind passengers by using technology powered by GoMedia’s real-time information capabilities.
 The application is developed in collaboration with the Royal National Institute of Blind People (RNIB) and makes use of NaviLens BIDI codes.
 Passengers can use their personal device to scan the specially designed NaviLens tag to get to the right platform in the most optimal, stress-free way.
 Project VIN’s test phase is set to take place from December 2021 to February 2022 on a Network Rail managed station.

 Leveraging technology to bring fast and reliable help anywhere in the station